saritahub/bank-tech-test/README.md

 - To ensure readable and clean code, the SOLID principles were used throughout.
 - TDD approach.
 - Testing technology is RSpec.
-- Rubocop implemented with no offences </br>
+- Rubocop implemented with no offences: </br>
 ![](images/rubocop_image.jpeg)

 ### To run this on your machine